aashrithresearch/EndoHypNet/README.md

 # EndoHypNet: Histopathology-Aware Classifier for Early Endometrial Hyperplasia Diagnosis using Deep Learning
-This repository provides a full pipeline for training deep learning models (InceptionV3, ResNet50, MobileNetV5) on histopathological images to classify endometrial tissue as **Normal Endometrium** or **Endometrial Hyperplasia**
+This repository provides a full pipeline for training deep learning models (InceptionV3, ResNet50, MobileNetV5) on histopathological images to classify endometrial tissue as **Normal Endometrium** or **Endometrial Hyperplasia**.
+An unbalanced version of this dataset belongs in the `data/` folder, including the classes **Normal Endometrium** and **Endometrial Hyperplasia**
 Built using `Fastai`, `Timm`, and `albumentations`, the pipeline also supports explainability using SHAP and Integrated Gradients

 ## Dataset